dekarrin/mtgdb/README.md

 inventory database, excluding any that already exist and only updating count for cases where that is the only thing that difers.
 * `create-deck.py` - Create a new deck with name.
+* `set-deck-state.py` - Set the deck state to something.

 Beyond that, deck creation, viewing, etc, needs to be handled manually using a sqlite3-enabled browser.